vovapolu/ensime.github.io/editors/vim/contributing.md

 ### ENSIME Integration

 The majority of the interesting code lives in `ensime_shared`.
-Here you'll find:

-  - `ensime.py`, which implements all of the request and response handling logic around ENSIME.
-This is the heart of the plugin.
+The files there have module documentation describing their purpose, but here is an overview of the most salient:

+  - `ensime.py` is the core of the plugin and the bridging point between client/server communication with ENSIME and Vim as the UI and event layer.
+  - `client.py` implements logic for connecting to the server and exchanging requests and responses.
+  - `protocol.py` implements the client behavior for handling messages received from the server.
-  - `launcher.py`, which is responsible for "bootstrapping" installation of the ENSIME server if needed, loading your `.ensime` config, and starting the server with it.
+  - `launcher.py` is responsible for starting the ENSIME server process using a project's `.ensime` config.
-  - Several other helper files like `config.py`, `error.py`, etc. that each implement small functions dealing with their namesakes.

 If your project has an `.ensime` file, the `Ensime` class in `ensime.py` will detect it and call on `EnsimeLauncher` to launch a server.
 It also starts an `EnsimeClient` which will take over communicating with the server and updating Vim when responses come back.